cockroachdb/docs/v1.0/deploy-cockroachdb-on-digital-ocean-insecure.md

 ---
 title: Deploy CockroachDB on Digital Ocean (Insecure)
-summary: Learn how to deploy CockroachDB on Digital Ocean.
+summary: Learn how to deploy a CockroachDB cluster on Digital Ocean.
 toc: true
 toc_not_nested: true
 ---